Moving From Blogger To Wordpress – Maintaining Permalinks, Traffic & SEO

 Simply point Godaddy to the suggested 404 script file and you’ll get your customized pretty URLs.
 Click through to see it in action on my blog.

-Arun on March 26, 2009
+Arun March 26, 2009

 Thats a very helpful article.
 The permalink script was a life saver.
 Thanks for all that.

-Martin Ferro-Thomsen on April 7, 2009
+Martin Ferro-Thomsen April 7, 2009

-Just a follow up: I wrote this post about moving from Blogger to Wordpress 2.7 using Godaddy Economy Hosting which is very much based on your post here.
+Just a follow up: I wrote this post about moving from Blogger to WordPress 2.7 using Godaddy Economy Hosting which is very much based on your post here.

 I know many people use Godaddy Economy hosting, and I was quite sad to find that your guide didn’t work entirely with that.
 But like I describe in detail, there’s an easy workaround even though Economy hosting may or may not support mod_rewrite.
 Hope it’s useful to someone.
-I also talk about why Wordpress is the more professional choice for blogging.
+I also talk about why WordPress is the more professional choice for blogging.

 Thanks for a great blog, subscribing to it as we speak.

-Juan on April 8, 2009
+Juan April 8, 2009

 Hi everybody!